Music in restaurants: From beginner to pro in less than 5 minutes

 3. Avoid repetition at all costs

 While your average guest won’t hear a repeating song, even when playing a 50-song playlist, your staff most certainly will.
-By using a really long playlist (we like to call them soundtracks), your restaurant can sound the same while not repeating a song for an entire work week.
+By using a really long playlist (like most of our readymade playlists), your restaurant can sound the same while not repeating a song for an entire work week.
 Not only will this help with staff morale, but also with the overall branding of the business, since it’ll always sound the way it should.

 4. Schedule according to intensity and energy

 Schedule your music into different energy levels.
 This makes it easy to switch vibe and intensity if you get a rush of customers.
-Example: If you know you’ll receive 40 guests to your restaurant at a particular time, you need to make sure the music’s intensity and energy match the flow of guests.
+Example: If your restaurant is fully booked at a particular time, you need to make sure the music’s intensity and energy match the flow of guests.

 5. Stick to your guns